NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 _VS 2019 and .Net 4.8 or newer required._

 ## What's new?
-(Version 2.23.1)
+(Version 2.23.2)

-• Added buttons to navigate to the folder of the extras.
-• Updated the Chinese (Simplified), Japanese and Dutch translations.
+• Updated the Japanese and French translations.

 ### Fixed:

-♦ The Options > Extras section was not handling well relative paths, cause a false negative detection of the tools.
+♦ The settings were getting erased because of an empty value.
+♦ When limiting the Undo stack, the app could crash when trying to undo.

 ### Known Bugs: